xbst/docs/docs/Ouroboros/Stepper-Calibration.md

         ``````
         TMC_TUNE_MOTION_PID LAMBDA_V=100 LAMBDA_P=400 HOLDING_CURRENT=2.5 HOLDING_TORQUE=0.055 STEPPER=stepper_x
         ``````
         If your setup isn't CoreXY, repeat above for `stepper_y`.
 For CoreXY, you should use the same values for both motors.
-Again, ignore the biquad filter values for now.

         Edit your config with the values suggested by the algorithm, save and `FIRMWARE_RESTART`, then try again.